 - The location of the site in the context of the Housing and Neighbourhood Character Strategy 2015, which is adopted by Wyndham City and is a planning consideration

 - Whether the proposal meets the objectives of Clause 55 or 56 of the Wyndham Planning Scheme and other relevant Wyndham City policies

 Wyndham City recommends you obtain a planning permit application for development prior to lodging an application for subdivision.
 You also need to consider some zones have minimum lot sizes for subdivision.

 Do I need a town planning permit to remove or prune a tree?

 On sites of greater than 4000 square metres a planning approval is required under the Wyndham Planning Scheme for removal of native trees (some exemptions apply, refer to Clause 52.17 Native Vegetation of the Wyndham Planning Scheme).
-You need to download, complete and submit a Town planning permit application form.

 On sites of less than 4000 square metres the current title of the land must also be checked to make sure there are no restrictions, planning permits or Section 173 Agreements with tree protection controls.